Istanbul Food Guide

 7. Fatih Mosque

-Built during the 1460s, and named after Mehmed the Conquerer, we owe its architecture to the Greek Atik Sinan.
-It is emulative of Hagia Sophia, yet it’s closer to Iranian Architecture than Byzantinian.
+Built during the 1460s and named after Mehmed the Conqueror, we owe its architecture to the Greek Atik Sinan.
+It emulates Hagia Sophia, yet it leans closer to Iranian architecture than Byzantine.

-This is the oldest and was one of the biggest until Süleymaniye Mosque.
-It retains its original design despite being reconstructed in 1776 after being ruined in an earthquake.
+This is the oldest of the imperial mosques and was one of the biggest until Süleymaniye.
+It retains its original design despite being reconstructed in 1776 after an earthquake ruined it.

 8. Ortaköy Mosque (Büyük Mecidiye Camii)

-The architects of this splendid mosque were the Armenian Baylan Family.
-You may recognize them as the architects that built Dolmabahçe Palace.
+The architects of this splendid mosque were the Armenian Balyan family, the same family that built Dolmabahçe Palace.
 It was commissioned by Sultan Abdulmecid in the 1850s, and it contains his calligraphy.

 Ortaköy Mosque interior